 This page provides answers to various questions that our residential permit staff encounter everyday.
-The questions proposed are in a generic form, and are not related to any specific project, nor should they be used as official interpretations of the National Building Code of Canada 2005.
-These questions are meant to be used as a guide only, and for more detailed answers or to discuss your specific question, please contact the Building Standards Branch.
+The questions proposed are in a generic form, and are not related to any specific project, nor should they be used as official interpretations of the National Building Code of Canada.
+These questions are meant to be used as a guide only, and for more detailed answers or to discuss your specific question, please contact Building Standards.

 The Frequently Asked Questions section is divided up into the following categories: